 The Sette of Odde Volumes are a three piece band based in the Peak District.
-Specialising in laid back songs from the swing era, popular classics performed in their own inimitable style, and an ever expanding repertoire of curiously odd originals, The Sette of Odde Volumes are available for public performances, events and private functions.
+Specialising in laid back songs with a swing, popular classics performed in their own inimitable style, and an ever expanding repertoire of curiously odd originals, The Sette of Odde Volumes are available for public performances, events and private functions.

 Contact us here!
 While you’re at it, why not slip off your shoes, make a cup of tea, and discover our newly recorded ten-track album, available to listen to and download here!